 Crawford says that once their kids leave home, many adults tend to reestablish relationships with their own siblings.
 Your old allies can be your best allies in this new stage in your life.

-We tend to go through life with labels that define what rather than who we are, says Gillian Leithman, who speaks to Montreal parents about the empty nest syndrome in her role as president of Directions Third Age Consultants, a retirement planning firm.
+We tend to go through life with labels that define what rather than who we are, says Gillian Leithman, who speaks to Montreal parents about the empty nest syndrome in her role with a retirement planning firm.
 She suggests you find out who you are beyond the title on your business cards and your role in your family.

 Take advantage of the increased time you have for each other, but recognize that the dynamics have changed and that while there are things you will do together, there are also things you will do apart, says Crawford.
 Talk openly about your expectations.
 Understand how you each view your relationship and find the balance between these two.